Free shipping on UK orders

 Sympathetic Nervous System (SNS)

-There are two divisions of the ANS, the Sympathetic Nervous system (SNS) and the Parasympathetic Nervous System (PNS).
+There are two divisions of the Autonomic Nervous System (ANS), the Sympathetic Nervous system (SNS) and the Parasympathetic Nervous System (PNS).

-Menopause symptoms are the result of a natural reduction of hormones, primarily progesterone and oestrogens.
+Menopausal symptoms are the result of a natural reduction of hormones, primarily progesterone and oestrogens.
 These

-reductions are believed to be the cause an imbalance to the Autonomic Nervous System (ANS), which is responsible for
+reductions are believed to be the cause an imbalance to the ANS, which is responsible for

 controlling bodily functions, including stress reactions such as sweating, body temperature, circulation, heart rate, bowel